-What to Wear to a Casual Evening Wedding
+Casual Evening Wedding

 Formal Daytime Fall Wedding

 If you're going to a formal daytime wedding, you should wear a smart, short dress or a sharp suit.
 The dress should be formal, but not beaded or black.
-Stick to bright colors and lighter fabrics to look appropriate for daytime.
+Stick to bright colors and lighter fabrics to look appropriate for the daytime.

 The trick is to find a dress that looks sophisticated rather than stuffy.
-Save the plain black for the office, and look for rich colors and fabrics that will help make a dress appropriate for a fall wedding.Continue to 6 of 9 below.
+Save the plain black for the office, and look for rich colors and fabrics that will help make a dress appropriate for a fall wedding.Continue to 5 of 8 below.

-What to Wear to a Festive Attire Fall Wedding
+Festive Attire Fall Wedding

-What to Wear to an Evening Black Tie Optional Fall Wedding
+Evening Black Tie Optional Fall Wedding

-Black Tie Optional can be one of the most bewildering invitations for a guest to receive.
-But the good news is that it's not that hard and it gives you a range of options (meaning you might just be able to wear something out of your own closet!)
+"Black Tie Optional" can be one of the most bewildering invitations for a guest to receive.
+But the good news is that it's not that hard and it gives you a range of options (meaning you might just be able to wear something out of your own closet).